-On weekends, you may get to and from Baldy Notch on the Mount Baldy Ski Lift.
-The cost of the lift is $20 round-trip (as of March 2012).
-This mechanized mountain climber cuts out 1,500 feet of elevation and should be condoned as cheating.
-However, the ski lift omits the least interesting segment of the Mount Baldy loop, so utilizing it is understandable.
-If you choose to use the ski lift, there will be a quarter mile of paved road to walk between the parking area t the base of the ski lift and the trailhead for San Antonio Falls and Baldy Bowl Trail.
+You may get to and from Baldy Notch on the Mount Baldy Ski Lift, which runs seven days a week.
+The cost of the lift is $25 round trip for adults, $20 for youths age 13 to 17, $15 for children under 12 (must be at least 40″ tall), and $15 for seniors over 65 (prices as of 2018).
+Tickets for the lift may be booked in advanced.
+The ski lift – or mechanized mountain climber – cuts out 1,500 feet of elevation and feels a lot like cheating… However, the ski lift omits the least interesting segment of the Mount Baldy loop, so utilizing it is understandable.
+If you choose to use the ski lift, there will be a quarter mile of paved road to walk between the parking area at the base of the ski lift and the trailhead for San Antonio Falls and Baldy Bowl Trail.

-To get to the trailhead: Take the 210 east to Baseline Road (exit 52).
+To get to the trailhead: Take Interstate 210 east to Baseline Road (exit 52).
 Turn left at the light at the end of the ramp on to Baseline Road.
 Make the next right on to Padua Avenue.
-Drive 1.7 miles and turn right onto Mount Baldy Road (there will be a traffic light).
-Continue 7 miles up Mount Baldy Road through Mount Baldy Village (where there is a visitor center) and follow the road for another 4.4 miles up the mountain past Manker Flats Campground to the bottom of Falls Road on the left.
+Drive 1.7 miles and turn right onto Mount Baldy Road (at a traffic light).
+Continue 7 miles up Mount Baldy Road through Mount Baldy Village (which has a visitor center) and follow the road for another 4.4 miles up the mountain past Manker Flats Campground to the bottom of Falls Road on the left.
 Park along Mount Baldy Road, display an adventure pass, and begin hiking up Falls Road.
 To take the ski lift, continue driving past the campground to the end of the road.

 Trailhead address: 1199 Mount Baldy Road, Angeles National Forest, Mount Baldy, CA 91759